Skip to main content Skip to footer

 Why focus on racial equity?

 Racial inequities are deep and pervasive.
-While our primary focus is on racial equity, we also acknowledge that other groups of people are still marginalized, including based on gender, sexual orientation, ability, immigration status, age, class, and other factors.
-Focusing on racial equity introduces a framework, tools and resources that can also be applied to other areas of marginalization.
+While our primary focus is on racial equity, we also acknowledge that other groups of people are also marginalized.
+Focusing on racial equity introduces a framework, tools and resources that we can also apply to other areas of marginalization.

 CAC is a member of the Government Alliance on Race and Equity.